JakeGillatt/CICD-with-Jenkins/README.md

 #
 # How to create a Jenkins server on an EC2

-1. Create an EC2 Instance in AWS
+1. Create an EC2 Instance in AWS for Jenkins, using the following:
 - Ubuntu 18.04
 - t2.medium
 - Create a new security group and add the following ports: